Victor Emmanuel III: Exile and death

 In any event, once the referendum's result was certified, Victor Emmanuel and all other male members of the House of Savoy were required to leave the country.
 Taking refuge in Egypt, where he was welcomed with great honour by King Farouk, Victor Emmanuel died in Alexandria a year later, of pulmonary congestion.
 He was interred behind the altar of St Catherine's Cathedral.
 He was the last surviving grandchild of Victor Emmanuel II of Italy.
 In January 1948, Time magazine published an article about "The Little King".

-2017 repatriation

-Tomb of Victor Emmanuel III at the sanctuary of Vicoforte.
-The wreath is arranged as the cross of the House of Savoy.

-On 17 December 2017, an Italian air force military plane officially repatriated the remains of Victor Emmanuel III, which were transferred from Alexandria to the Sanctuary of Vicoforte, near Turin, and interred alongside those of Elena, which had been transferred two days earlier from Montpellier, France.